adomani/Atelier_Lean_2023/src/generalizations/topics.md

 Now, we talk about `library_search` and `simp`.

-These tactics probably feel closer to an intuitive idea of "automation" that you may have.
+These tactics probably feel closer to an intuitive idea of `automation` that you may have.

 ---

 ## `library_search`

 `mathlib` is a massive repository: it contains
-* over 1 million lines of code
+* over `1 million` lines of code
-* over 60 thousand lemmas.
+* over `60 thousand` lemmas.

 Most of the basic[^1] lemmas are already available.